0.0

 00.0 ℃

-Today's UV index in Los Angeles, United States United States will be up to 9, indicating a very high level of sun exposure for the average person.
+Today's UV index in Los Angeles, United States will be up to 3.6, indicating a moderate level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Los Angeles can reach high levels, especially during the summer months.
 This is due to the city's location near the equator and its dry, sunny climate.
 It's important to be aware of UV levels when planning outdoor activities.